 IFS2040 Putting Science into Action: Field Methods in Plant Ecology (3) addresses scientific research design and field data collection, drawing on principles from biogeography and ecology.
 Focus is on sampling design and survey methods for plants on three scales, populations, communities, and ecosystems, with insight into field-based inquiry and techniques to monitor and assess plant populations, communities, and ecosystems.
 On-campus field labs as well as trips to the Apalachicola National Forest to investigate long-leaf pine savannas, wetland habitats at St. Marks National Wildlife Refuge, and sand dune communities at St. George Island State Park.
 Lab assignments, project, and paper/presentation.
 Textbooks: Ruxton & Colegrave (2011) Experimental Design for the Life Science (3rd Edition) (Oxford University Press); and Krebs (1999) Ecological Methodology (2nd Edition) (Benjamin Cummings).
 E-Series Class.
 Honors.

 IFS2077 Great Britain?
-Geography, Imperialism, Industry, and Culture (3) investigates the regional geography of the island of Great Britain; its changing position from a “great” imperial and industrial power to a “great” financial and cultural leader.
+Geography, Imperialism, Industry & Culture (3) investigates the regional geography of the island of Great Britain; its changing position from a “great” imperial and industrial power to a “great” financial and cultural leader.
+No Textbook.
+Quizzes.
+Writing Assignments.
+No Exam.
+Approved for Liberal Studies III and Diversity in Western Experience (Y).
 E-Series Class.
 Honors.

 IFS2080 Glaciers, Geysers, and Glades: Exploring U.S. National Parks (3) explores the sustainability of the National Parks of the United States; their geographic distribution, physical structure, economic management, and cultural recreation.
 E-Series.